saritha120/Youtube_data_Analysis/README.md

 ETL System — Process of Extracting raw data and transforming into desired format and storing the data in target source.
 Data lake — Central Repositary to store our raw data or data from multiple sources which is S3 in our project.
 Scalability — As the size of our data increases, we need to make sure our system scales with it.
-Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS
+Cloud — We can’t process vast amounts of data on our local computer so we need to use the cloud, in this case, we will use AWS.
 Reporting — Build a dashboard to get answers to the question we asked earlier